33 Profitable Businesses To Start With 50k in Kenya

 12. Ladies clothes

 Women will always want to look smart.
-As a result, most ladies sometimes buy clothes due to their colleagues or friends.
+As a result, most ladies sometimes buy clothes due to influence from their colleagues or friends.
 Remember to include innerwear too.
+Ladies usually change their wardrobes after a few days or months, unlike men.
+This idea makes it a good business to start with 50k in Kenya.

 Do you know ladies can borrow money to ensure they look good?
 Well, now you know, and that’s a business you can start with 50k or less.
 Just go to Nairobi in Gikomba or Eastleigh market to look for cheaper ladies’ clothes and innerwear to start your business.

 Do you know the Era for nappies and liners is long gone?
-Today’s mothers prefer diapers because of ‘class’ and probably less time to wash those nappies.
+Today’s mothers, including me, prefer diapers because of ‘class’ and probably less time to wash those nappies.
+For instance, don’t expect me to get off the keyboard typing to go and wash my baby’s poop.

-Although most retail shops also sell diapers, you can specialise in diapers, sanitary towels, tissues, baby wipes, and cosmetics.
+Although most retail shops also sell diapers, you can specialize in diapers, sanitary towels, tissues, baby wipes, and cosmetics.

 However, you should choose a good location, preferably in the Estates and near maternity hospitals.